chr1sc2y/LeetCode_Archiver/README.md

 - crawl question set from LeetCode
 - store questions in MongoDB
 - generate README.md
+- read local solution files to be integerated into markdown file

 ## To Do:
-- read local solution files to be integerated into markdown file
-- login to LeetCode
+- login